joelcancela/S5_SP_BrainFuck/README.md

 # BrainFuckSI3

-This is the repository for the brainfuck project.
+This is the repository for the SI3 brainfuck project.

 Our group is called PolyStirN.

+## Building the project

+BrainFuckSI3 requires Maven and the JDK to be built.

 ### Maven commands